 What Legal Protections Should You Know About Medical Leave?

-The Family and Medical Leave Act (FMLA) provides critical job-protected leave for qualifying employees with serious health conditions.
-Eligible workers can take up to 12 unpaid weeks annually without losing their position, with continued health insurance coverage.
-Documentation from healthcare providers is typically required to validate medical leave requests.
+The Family and Medical Leave Act (FMLA) provides critical job-protected leave for eligible employees with serious health conditions.
+Workers at companies with 50+ employees can take up to 12 weeks of unpaid leave annually while maintaining health insurance and job reinstatement rights.
+The Americans with Disabilities Act offers additional workplace accommodations.

 Before discussing strategy, understand your rights: